 According to Karolína Briliūtė, Senior Associate at AVOCAD, the most important first step in this process is a proper inspection of the property before concluding the lease agreement.

-She points out that if there is a dispute about who damaged the property, the essential evidence is the condition of the property before the rental agreement was concluded.
-The essential protection for proving one's position is provided when the condition of the property is recorded.
-"In such a case, it is advisable for both the landlord and the tenant to film the premises prior to the conclusion of the lease, recording the date on which the recording is made, and reviewing the condition of the premises, identifying any damage or defects already present prior to the lease.
-The recorded defects must be included in the lease agreement, clearly discussing them", advises K. Briliūtė.
+The lawyer notes that if a dispute arises over who damaged the property, the key evidence is a record of the property’s condition prior to the signing of the lease agreement.
+A crucial safeguard for proving one’s case is ensured when the property’s condition is documented.
+“In such a case, before signing the contract, it is advisable for both the landlord and the tenant to film the premises, recording (stating) the date of the recording in the video, and to inspect the condition of the premises, specifying what damage and defects already exist prior to signing the lease agreement.
+“It is essential to include the recorded defects in the lease agreement and clearly address them,” advises K. Briliūtė.

 Otherwise, the landlord may take the position that certain defects in the property were caused by the tenant, either during the lease or after its expiry.
 According to the general rules of evidence, the burden of rebutting such allegations lies with the tenant.
 In the absence of visual evidence, the tenant risks not being able to defend itself against the claims made against it and having to pay for the damage caused to the dwelling, even if it existed before the contract was concluded.
 Accordingly, the recording of the condition of the property also makes it easier for the landlord to meet the burden of proof by claiming that it was the tenant who caused the damage during the rental period and thus caused the damage for which it is liable.

-AVOCAD's lawyer also identifies a second important step - the conclusion of a written contract.
-"Although the law provides that a lease agreement can be concluded orally, case law and the volume of disputes that arise confirm that one should not be tempted by its simplicity," warns Karolina Briliūtė.
+An AVOCAD lawyer also highlights a second important step: drawing up a written contract.
+“Although the law provides that a residential lease agreement may be concluded verbally, judicial practice and the volume of disputes that arise confirm that one should not be tempted by its simplicity,” warns Karolina Briliūtė.

 In the absence of a written contract as evidence and, for example, if the tenant fails to pay the rent, it is difficult for the landlord to prove that the tenant even lived on the premises, and it is also difficult to prove the true intention of the parties as to what was agreed in the lease contract (the price, the term of the lease, the liquidated damages, the penalties, the termination procedure, the termination notice periods etc.).
 This makes proof difficult, as the parties' explanations or the testimony of witnesses are given decisive weight, and this bureaucratic burden is particularly burdensome in court for the parties themselves.
 The additional hassle can be avoided by drawing up a written lease agreement and by discussing all the terms of the agreement in as much detail as possible, so as to leave no room for interpretation by the parties.